MultiSafepay/docs/content/integration/ready-made/craftcommerce/_index.md

     - /craft-commerce/craft-commerce-2/
 ---

-This technical manual is for installing and configuring MultiSafepay's free plugin for Craft Commerce 3 via Composer.
+This technical manual is for installing and configuring MultiSafepay's free plugin for Craft Commerce 3.

-You can also install the plugin via the [Craft Plugin Store](https://plugins.craftcms.com/multisafepay).

-For support for Craft Commerce 2, email <integration@multisafepay.com>

-{{< details title="Features" >}}
+### Features

 - Support for separate payment methods, pay later methods, and gift cards
 - Partial and full refunds for all payment methods, except pay later
 - Customizable order statuses
 - Shipment notifications for pay later methods

-{{< /details >}}

 {{< details title="Requirements" >}}